 What’s wrong with thinking you’re really something and “My power and the strength of my hand and my cleverness achieved this” or “It’s because of my righteousness and my worthiness”?
 Well, there are several things wrong with pride.

 In Isaiah 42:8 God says, “I will not give My glory to another…” Seems to me that pride is doing just that, isn’t it?
 It’s giving God’s glory to another, to yourself.
-It’s giving self credit where God deserves the credit.
+It’s giving self-credit where God deserves the credit.
 That’s one thing wrong with pride.

 Pride also destroys the character that God calls us to.
-Pride and selfishness go hand in hand together, because you’re seeing self as extremely important and deserving.
+Pride and selfishness go hand in hand, because you’re seeing self as extremely important and deserving.
 Prideful people are not servants.
 They are not givers.
 Prideful people are not those to let others have the best seat and control the remote and have the last piece of pie.
 A prideful person walks into a room of people with the mindset, “Well, here I am.
 Notice me.
 Let’s talk about me.
 Let me impress you with me.”
 A humble person walks into the room and says, “Ah, there you are.
 Let’s talk about you.
 How are things going?
 How can I help you?”… as Christ would.
 Pride is behind greed and jealousy, because you think you should have more or you should have what they have.
-Pride is behind getting angry when you are not acknowledged or when you’re not invited to a get-together someone is having or when you don’t win the board game, because you feel self deserves to be respected and served and over others.
+Pride is behind getting angry when you are not acknowledged or when you’re not invited to a get-together someone is having or when you don’t win the board game, because you feel that you deserve to be respected and served over others.
 And since it causes a lot of anger, it will also cause strife in your life.
 So pride destroys the character God calls us to.

 Pride also destroys your prayer life, because you don’t so much sense your need for God.